 - Using the spray paint Flat White and paint a thin layer of paint on the part.
 (Tip: this layer of thin paint will show the area need to sand down more.
 A thin layer will dry faster and less messy.)

 - Sanding down the column will contribute a huge step at the end and on how the final project look.

-Using the spray paint Flat White and paint a thin layer of paint on the part again to make sure achieving perfect smooth surface.The reason why I stressing so much on the sanding down the part because of the type of material that was using to build the temple.
+Using the spray paint Flat White and paint a thin layer of paint on the part again to make sure achieving a perfectly smooth surface.The reason why I stressing so much on the sanding down the part because of the type of material that was used to build the temple.
 It was white marble and a bronze dome for its Bronze Age.

 - Cover the dome and the door's roof with paint tape.

-- By now you will see the area where the dome,the columns and the wall are connected is very easy to mess up.
-What I did is I using a small paint brush and clean up after.
+- By now you will see the area where the dome, the columns and the wall are connected is very easy to mess up.
+What I did is I used a small paint brush and clean up after.

 - Continue detailing with a small brush after if needed.

 You could do this step before start painting everything to make sure that all the parts fit well together.
 However, since I already go through that process you could just trust me and assembling everything at the end.

 Not much to talk here since the picture speaks for itself, however, I do have some tips:

 - Make sure the balcony floor connect the stair with the top reasonable.